- Contact the service

 Many of our services to adoptive families are available without an assessment.

 You can normally access support if one of the following apply:

 - You have been assessed and approved as prospective adopters by Surrey County Council (approvals prior to 1st April 2020) or by Adoption South East (approvals after April 1st 2020)

 - You have adopted a child who was previously in the care of Surrey County Council

 - You have been assessed and approved by another adoption agency and now live in Surrey and pay us council tax.
 The previous agency would need to verify approval.

 Examples of the support available if you meet the above criteria includes:

 - Access to a secure website for Surrey adopters

-- We run three to four family events a year for adoptive families.
+- Invitations to events for adoptive families

 - Regular training for adopters.